JordanSpencerWu/old-website/_posts/book/2016/2016-12-26-ego-is-the-enemy.md

 categories: [book]
 class: 17
 date: 2016-12-26 10:00:00
 description: As we strive to become successful and live a life of meaning and purpose.
 Our ego will be our worst enemy.
 Being able to control our ego will determine our outcome in life.
-Remember to replaces ego is humility and confidence, and that humility and reality are the cure to ego.
+Remember to replaces ego with humility and confidence, and that humility and reality are the cure to ego.
 hidden: true
 img-path: /assets/images/books/ego-is-the-enemy.jpg
 layout: book